mintgarden-io/docs/blog/2022-05-11-Chia_Releases_NFT0.md

 NFT0 will be used by MintGarden.io to test the functionality of Chia NFTs and gain valuable insights from the community as to how they want to interact with NFTs.

 To prepare for the above we recommend reviewing the tutorial Chia has released for minting NFT0 compliant NFTs on testnet.
-(We advise these NFTs are only minted on testnet10) https://docs.chia.net/docs/15resources/nft_dev_guide/ (Note: minting testnet NFTs via CLI does require some technical knowledge, please let us know if you run into any issues or have questions)
+**We advise these NFTs are only minted on testnet10** https://docs.chia.net/docs/15resources/nft_dev_guide/ (Note: minting testnet NFTs via CLI does require some technical knowledge, please let us know in [Discord](https://discord.gg/NVqpUw6F3s) if you run into any issues or have questions)